Follow-up articles published so far:

 - Transmitter unit

-The whole device has been constructed in SMD but can also be setup by using “thru hole” techniques or mixed installations.
+The whole device has been constructed in SMD as far as possible (that if respective components are available in SMD) but can also be setup by using “thru hole” techniques or mixed installations.

 The unit is built into into a mounting frame of aluminum sheets of standardized width.
 Size of the whole radio is 17 x 12 x 5 centimeters.
 It is, to a certain degree, the “Little Brother” of the “Midi6“-Transceiver that had been designed mainly for experimental purposes.

 Building a multiband QRP transceiver project is a challenging project for the radio amateur.
 The even more challenging matter is to build it as neat as possible.
 The “Midi6” transceiver has been an interesting step which made me learn a lot of things.
 But it is a much too bulky for my needs (I prefer compact and lightweight portable gear for traveling, hiking etc. ) On the other hand I found that I don’t really need 160m installed in the radio (due to antenna limitations here at my site) which defined the next multibander having a “classical” (i. e.
 70s) layout with 80, 40, 20, 18 and 10 meters.

 An important point was to use ready made modules or breakout boards for the major digital and analog circuits:

 First I thought about using the Si5351 as VFO and LO because it contains 3 oscillators on one chip.
 But I gave that idea away very fast because there were to many spurious signals and the thus the receiver had to many “birdies” which I don’t accept.
 Having had some of the Chinese made AD9850 boards still here on the shelf I gave that type of oscillator one a try and was finally relatively happy with receiver performance.